dib-lab/elvers/docs/salmon.md

 ```
 ./run_eelpond nema-test quantify
 ```
 If you haven't already trimmed reads with trimmomatic, that will happen automatically for you.
-However, you do need to either 1) have already run an assembly, such that a `fasta` file is sitting in the `eelpond/assembly` directory, 2) Run an assembly at the same time, or 3) pass an assembly in via `assemblyinput`
+However, you do need to either 1) Run an assembly function at the same time (or have already run an assembly, such that a `fasta` file is sitting in the `eelpond/assembly` directory) or 2) pass an assembly in via `assemblyinput`

-If you have not already run `./run_eelpond nema-test assemble`:
+If you've generated an assembly, even if you've already run `./run_eelpond nema-test assemble`:

-   2) Run trinity assembly at the same time:
+   1) "Run" trinity assembly at the same time:
    ```
-   ./run_eelpond nema-test assemble annotate
+   ./run_eelpond nema-test assemble quantify
    ```
+   If you've already run the assembly, it will not run again.

-   3) OR, Pass an assembly in via `assemblyinput`
+   2) OR, Pass an assembly in via `assemblyinput`
    ```
    ./run_eelpond assemblyinput annotate
    ```